alexmllo/llm-chat-app/README.md

 # 🧠 LLM Chat Web App with Embeddings & ChromaDB

-This project is a microservices-based web app that allows you to scrape websites, convert content to markdown, generate embeddings using OpenAI, store them in ChromaDB, and query them via an LLM API—all connected to a React frontend for easy interaction.
+This project is a microservices-based web application that allows you to:

+- 🕸️ Scrape and parse website content

+- 📝 Convert it into Markdown

+- 🧬 Generate vector embeddings using OpenAI

+- 🧠 Store them in ChromaDB

+- 💬 Query them using an LLM (OpenAI or Gemini)

+- 🖥️ Interact via a simple React-based frontend

 ---